How to Help - A Guide for Students

 - Note that distress often comes from conflicting feelings or demands.
 Acknowledge this, and from time to time, paraphrase what the other person is saying, which communicates your efforts to support and understand him/her.
 For example: "It sounds like on the one hand, you very much want to please your family, but on the other hand, you aren't sure that what they want for you is what you really want to do."

-- Encourage.
-Encourage the person to take care of themselves, to be around friends, to sleep, to engage in activities that are enjoyable to them.
+- Be encouraging.
+Encourage the person to take care of themselves, to be around friends, to sleep and to engage in activities that are enjoyable to them.
 Moreover, keep the lines of communication open so they feel comfortable talking to you again.

 - Responding in a caring way.
 This can help the person feel less lonely and more hopeful.
 It can also prevent the distressed person's situation from escalating into a crisis.